mellinoe/veldrid-docs/articles/intro.md

 # Samples

-[NeoDemo](https://github.com/mellinoe/veldrid/tree/master/src/NeoDemo) is a sample application being built in tandem with Veldrid.
+See the [Veldrid Samples](https://github.com/mellinoe/veldrid-samples) repository for a growing set of demo applications build using Veldrid.

-A more comprehensive set of example projects is planned as the project matures.
+Additionally, [NeoDemo](https://github.com/mellinoe/veldrid/tree/master/src/NeoDemo) is a sample application being built in tandem with Veldrid, and which uses a large chunk of the available features.

 # NuGet Packages